Jingqing-Liu/CPP-Prime-Plus/README.md

 Each chapter from the book will have its own directory named `Chapter_X` where `X` represents the chapter number.

+- `notes` - My notes from the chapter.
+- `exercises` - Directory containing solutions to the exercises given in the chapter.

 ## Contributing

 While this is a personal study project, I welcome any suggestions or corrections from other readers and C++ enthusiasts.
 Feel free to open an issue or submit a pull request if you notice mistakes or have alternative solutions to the exercises.